Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 - conformal geometric algebra (CGA), 5-dimensional

 To optimize performance, simple problem can therefore solved by simple methods.

+The current list of GA software for visualization or using in own developement:
+- Galoop
+- GAViewer and Gaigen2
+- there is a Matlab plugin called Clifford Multivector Toolbox
+- Clical
+- CLUCal seems to be dead

+Galoop offers good switch between dimension systems, GAViewer is visually nice.
+Both support CGA.

 # Literature about screw theory, Paden-Kahan / canonical subproblems